syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers When selection is changed
+Triggers when the selection is changed in diagram

 <table class="params">
 <thead>